 Keeping active has many benefits including two very important ones for this time:

 1- it boosts immunity to combat viruses and illness, provided we don't overdo it;

 2- it improves our energy levels, mental health and mood.

 Set some specific goals for the lockdown period such as improving your 5k run time, completing 200 miles cycling per month or going for a 30 minute walk per day.
 Break these down into daily tasks to tick off and you'll stay fit and motivated to continue.

 With many gyms and studios moving their classes online, never before have we had access to so much.
 We can now take a yoga class run by a studio in another country, we can attend live meditations within the comfort of our homes, or HIIT classes run by our gyms so we still get to socialise in our community.
 On the plus side we have zero commute time to your working from home desk or sofa afterwards.

 If you are in a financial position to do so, hiring a coach can be life changing.
 With all personal trainers and nutrition coaches now working online, you have their full attention.
 Get bespoke programming for your lifestyle, equipment and needs, as well as accountability - there's nothing more motivating than someone expecting something from you!
 If one-to-one isn't an option then many coaches are offering standalone programmes, and fitness apps such as Fitbit and Strava are running community challenges too.
 Alternatively come up with your own with your gym pals to keep each other going!

 We hope you enjoyed reading and can take away some useful tips from Elly!
-If you'd like to read more of our blog posts, visit the Community banner at the top of this page.
+If you'd like to read more of our blog posts, visit the Community banner.

 Stay safe and take care,